 b.
 Payment for resampled lots.
-The redefined PWL for a resampled lot will be used to calculate the payment for that lot in accordance with Table 6.
+The redefined mat density for a resampled lot will be used to evaluate the acceptance of that lot in accordance with paragraph 403-6.2.

 c.
 Outliers.
 Check for outliers in accordance with ASTM E178, at a significance level of 5%.
+Outliers will be discarded and density determined using the remaining test values.